 If someone has a DARK CORE RGB PRO that doesn't correspond to our review, let us know and we will update the review.

 The Corsair DARK CORE RGB PRO is an impressive overall mouse, and it feels better-built and more comfortable than other wireless gaming mice.
-It has a higher polling rate than most, but the sensor has a high CPI error, which is disappointing.
+It has a higher polling rate than most, but the sensor has a high CPI variation, which is disappointing.
 It's heavy, but if that doesn't bother you, this is a great mouse for its price.

 The Corsair DARK CORE RGB PRO is slightly better than the Razer Basilisk Ultimate.
 The Corsair has Bluetooth support, a higher polling rate, and the dedicated software is available on macOS.
-On the other hand, the Razer has more programmable inputs, it's lighter, and the sensor has lower CPI error.
+On the other hand, the Razer has more programmable inputs, it's lighter, and the sensor has lower CPI variation.

 The Corsair DARK CORE RGB PRO is better than the Corsair HARPOON RGB Wireless.
 The DARK CORE feels better-built and more comfortable.
 It also has more buttons, a wider CPI range, and the CPI can be adjusted by increments of 1.
-However, the HARPOON has less CPI error and it's much lighter.
+However, the HARPOON has less CPI variation and it's much lighter.

 The Corsair DARK CORE RGB PRO is better than the Logitech G403 Wireless Gaming Mouse.
 The Corsair has Bluetooth support, lower click latency, a higher polling rate, and more programmable buttons.
-However, the Logitech is lighter, the sensor has a lower CPI error, and it has a lower lift-off distance.
+However, the Logitech is lighter, the sensor has a lower CPI variation, and it has a lower lift-off distance.